MIIS (programming language)

-MIIS (Meditech Interpretive Information System) is a MUMPS-like programming language that was created by A.Neil Pappalardo and Curt W. Marble, on a DEC PDP at Mass General Hospital from 1964 to 1968.
-MUMPS evolution took two major directions: MUMPS proper and MIIS.
-MUMPS became an ANSI and ISO-standard language.
-When many MUMPS implementations standardized to be compatible, MIIS did not standardize, but became a proprietary system instead.
+MIIS (Meditech Interpretive Information System) is a proprietary programming language, integrated database, and operating system environment derived from MUMPS (Massachusetts General Hospital Utility Multi-Programming System).
+It was created by A. Neil Pappalardo and Curt W. Marble at the Massachusetts General Hospital's (MGH) Laboratory of Computer Science between 1964 and 1968, originally running on Digital Equipment Corporation (DEC) PDP-series minicomputers.

+History

+The evolution of the original MGH MUMPS language took two major directions: MUMPS proper and MIIS.
+While MUMPS proper was eventually standardized by the American National Standards Institute (ANSI) and the International Organization for Standardization (ISO), MIIS was developed as a distinct, proprietary system.
+It became the core technology for Meditech, the healthcare information systems company Pappalardo co-founded in 1969.

+Differences from MUMPS

 As an example of the differences between MUMPS and MIIS, the value of a logical expression in MUMPS may be false = zero or true = non-zero, canonically, one.
 In MIIS, the value false is the empty string and the value of true is a string consisting of the ASCII delete character (code 127 decimal).

 There is also a philosophical difference between the dialects.
-MIIS often takes the approach that code should march along, regardless of possible errors, where MUMPS will error out to prevent more serious problems.
-For example, when encountering an undefined variable, MUMPS generates an error where MIIS treats it as nil.
+MIIS often takes the approach that code should continue execution regardless of possible errors, whereas MUMPS is designed to halt and generate an error.
+For example, when encountering an undefined variable, MUMPS generates an error while MIIS treats it as nil.

+Usage

-In the 1980s Brigham and Women's Hospital in Massachusetts used MIIS to program their Data General Mainframe.
+In the 1980s, Brigham and Women's Hospital in Massachusetts used MIIS to program their Data General mainframe for its Brigham Integrated Computing System (BICS).

-In 1986, SCAMC reported that Vancouver General Hospital also had an Integrated Cardiology Patient Management System written in MIIS.
+In 1986, the Symposium on Computer Application in Medical Care (SCAMC) reported that Vancouver General Hospital also had an Integrated Cardiology Patient Management System written in MIIS.

 The MIIS language has been used in programming library systems as well as health industry systems.
-The OCLC's library system is one example.
+The OCLC's local library system, LS/2000, is one example.
 It has also been used to create financial systems for insurance brokers, as seen in Ireland and the UK in the late 1970s.